scanoss/scanoss-sonar-plugin/README.md

 ### Issues Reporting

-The plugin identifies Undeclared Components that are not listed in the SBOM IDENTIFY file.
+The plugin identifies Undeclared Components that are not listed in the SCANOSS settings file.

-To activate this feature, ensure that you have configured the SBOM IDENTIFY file and set up the following Quality Profile.
+To activate this feature, ensure that you have configured the SCANOSS Settings file and set up the following Quality Profile.

 #### Setting Up Quality Profile
 1. Navigate to the Quality Profile tab.